-Here is the second part of the cemetery tour we did through France this summer.
-In the first part we took you to Camburat and in this one I decided to combine the two remaining reviews for Figeac and Loupfougères, as they both have similarities and I don’t want to bore you with too much of the same.
+Here is the second part of the cemetery tour I did through France this summer.
+In the first part I took you to Camburat and in this one I decided to combine the two remaining reviews for Figeac and Loupfougères, as they both have similarities but I don’t want to bore you with too much of the same.

 Part 1: Figeac

 Let’s start with the graveyard of Figeac.
 Located in south-western France, right under Camburat, Figeac is a medieval town with a cozy center with plenty of restaurants and a cute market.
 It has beautiful Renaissance architecture and we spent an afternoon exploring the area.
 Unlike the other two towns we visited, Figeac has its cemetery in the center of the town, right next to the city hall and across from a private middle school.
 The entrance gates were closed, but luckily we found a side door that was unlocked and granted us access to its gorgeous grounds.

 The view was absolutely breathtaking.
 The cemetery has a broad variation of modern and older graves, mausoleums, above the ground tombs and beautiful headstones.

 Side note – apologies for the low quality images.
 For some reason I thought it was a good idea to take all these photos with my phone camera instead of my regular one.
 Note to self: bring camera always, everywhere!